nguyenvukhang/kitty2/docs/faq.rst

 If you do want to cat unknown data, use ``cat -v``.

-kitty is not able to use my favorite font?
+alatty is not able to use my favorite font?
 ---------------------------------------------

-|kitty| achieves its stellar performance by caching alpha masks of each rendered
+|alatty| achieves its stellar performance by caching alpha masks of each rendered
 character on the GPU, and rendering them all in parallel.
 This means it is a strictly character cell based display.
 As such it can use only monospace fonts, since every cell in the grid has to be the same size.
 Furthermore, it needs